osmosis-labs/osmosis/x/protorev/protorev.md

 ### DaysSinceModuleGenesis

-`x/protorev` will distribute 20% of profits to skip in the year 1, 10% of profits in year 2, and 5% thereafter.
+`x/protorev` will distribute 20% of profits to the developer account in year 1, 10% of profits in year 2, and 5% thereafter.
 To track how much profit can be distributed to the developer account at any given moment, we store the amount of days since module genesis.

 ### DeveloperFees